mohammadryanchahour/mohammadryanchahour/README.md

 ## About Me

-I'm a Software Engineer specializing in Backend Engineering, with experience in various technologies including Node.js, Express.js, NestJS, Flask, Django, and more.
+I'm a Software Engineer specializing in Backend Engineering, with experience in various technologies including Node.js, Express.js, NestJS, Flask, FastAPI, Django, and more.
 I am also proficient in building custom data pipelines.
-I'm enthusiastic about building scalable and efficient solutions for real-world problems.
+I tinker with new technologies and stack as much as I can to understand the plight of fellow engineers.
+I've been meaning to dabble into the mystic arts of Rust, wish me luck and longevity.

 ## 🚀 My Tech Stack

-- **Languages:** HTML, CSS, JavaScript, Python
+- **Languages:** HTML, CSS, JavaScript, TypeScript, Python, Java
-- **Backend:** Node.js, Express.js, Flask, FastAPI, Django
+- **Backend:** Node.js, Express.js, NestJS, Flask, FastAPI, Django, Springboot
-- **Databases:** PostgreSQL, MongoDB
+- **Databases:** PostgreSQL, MongoDB, Qdrant, Milvus, MySQL, CouchDB
+- **AI Engineering:** LangChain, LangGraph, LlamaIndex
-- **Data Engineering:** Data Pipelines (ETL/ELT), Apache Kafka, Airbyte
+- **Data Engineering:** Apache Kafka, RabbitMQ, Airbyte
-- **DevOps:** Docker, Kubernetes, CI/CD
+- **DevOps:** Docker, CI/CD
-- **Frontend:** React.js
+- **Frontend:** React.js, Vue.js

 ## 📫 Get in Touch

 - LinkedIn: [linkedin.com/in/mohammad-ryan](https://www.linkedin.com/in/mohammad-ryan)

-## 🌱 I’m currently learning

-- Improving my skills in Kubernetes for better container orchestration.
-- Exploring advanced concepts in distributed systems.
-- Enhancing my knowledge in cybersecurity and best practices for secure application development.

 ## 🤝🏻 Let's Collaborate

 - Interested in collaborating on an open-source project?
 Feel free to reach out!